 I took a whale watching tour during my first trip to Iceland.
 Unfortunately, I did NOT see these majestic mammals – the experience was fun, however.
 Since then, I have seen Humpback Whales swimming in the Arctic waters in Greenland however, so I can’t complain!
 When you embark upon your own Icelandic journey, you should book a whale watching trip for sure!

-To capture whales effectively, I would advise taking a telephoto lens.
+To capture whales and puffins effectively, I would advise taking a telephoto lens.
 A minimum focal length of 400mm is advisable.
 Additionally, you should shoot in shutter priority mode – you will need a quick shutter speed to capture the whales in crisp detail.

 This point ties into the volcanic landscapes, but is worthy of a section on its own.
 When you visit Iceland, you will feel like you have been transported to an alien planet.
 If you compare the English countryside, to the barren desolation of volcanic Iceland, the difference is immense.
 Trying to capture that otherworldly feeling can create some monumental photographs.
 This should certainly be high up on your list of what to photograph in Iceland.